 - faculty research interests

-- general university goals
+- library and university goals or strategic priorities

 - use of library materials